-is the quantity of a good or service bought at the equilibrium price.
-The equilibrium quantity is the quantity produced and bought where the supply and demand curves intersect.
+The equilibrium quantity is the quantity of a good or service bought at the equilibrium price.
+On a supply and demand graph, it is the quantity where the supply and demand curves intersect.

 Market forces are in balance or equilibrium at the price where the quantity buyers demand equals the quantity sellers are willing to supply.
 This quantity is the equilibrium quantity.
 A supply and demand graph illustrates how a market arrives at an equilibrium quantity and equilibrium price.
 The graph below is for babysitters in the Oak Grove community.

 The equilibrium price is the price where the quantity demanded by consumers equals the quantity supplied by producers.
 The equilibrium quantity is the quantity of a good or service bought and produced at the equilibrium price.
 Notice that at a price of $7 per hour, consumers demand 32,000 babysitting hours and sitters are willing to provide 32,000 hours of babysitting.
 Seven dollars is the equilibrium price (Pe) and 32,000 babysitting hours is the equilibrium quantity (Qe).
 Equilibrium (E) occurs when the quantity supplied equals the quantity demanded.
 This is where the supply and demand curves intersect.
 Let us see how market forces push a product’s price and the quantity produced to the equilibrium levels.